Agnieszka Krukówna

-Agnieszka Krukówna (born 20 March 1971, Chorzów) is a Polish film, television and theatre actress.
+Agnieszka Krukówna (born 20 March 1971, Chorzów) is a retired Polish film, television and theatre actress.
 She is a laureate of the Polish Film Award for Best Actress for her role a 1998 film Farba.

 Life and career

 She was born on 20 March 1971 in Chorzów.
 In 1983, at the age of 12, she made her film debut by appearing in Wojciech Sawa's film Panny.
 In 1995, she graduated from the National Academy of Dramatic Art in Warsaw.
 During her studies she starred in such films as Steven Spielberg's 1993 historical drama Schindler's List, Jerzy Antczak's 1994 film Dama kameliowa and Radosław Piwowarski's film Kolejność uczuć.
 She worked at the Powszechny Theatre in Warsaw.
 In 1999, she was awarded the Polish Film Award for best actress for her role in Michał Rosa's film Farba.
 She also gained great popularity by playing the main protagonist of a teen drama TV series Janka.